acoppes/shipminer-site/site/index.markdown

 # Story

-The anomaly just appeared in the galaxy and it is eating the Space.
-Get enough minerals to build a device to save humanity before it's too late.
+The anomaly just materialized in the Universe and it is eating all the Space.
+Get minerals, upgrade, fight it and see if you can build THE DEVICE to save this Universe before it is too late.

 # Game Cycle